 And then there’s Dorothy Fowler’s What Remains Behind.
 In that novel, archaeologist Chloe Davis, her business partner, Bill, and some of their archaeology students travel to Kaipara Harbour, on New Zealand’s North Island.
 They’ve been contracted to excavate the remains of religious community that was burned down in the mid-1880s.
 The excavation is required before the land can be sold for development, so there’s a lot of pressure for the team to do their work quickly.
 For Davis, there’s a great deal of other pressure, too.
 For one thing, her cousin Shane is a member of the development consortium, and wants to move as quickly as possible to get the new construction done.
 For another, her sister Phaedra, from whom she’s been estranged for many years, has title to a house and piece of land that’s critical to the consortium’s plan.
 And she’s not willing to move.
 So, as the dig team is uncovering the truth about the religious group, Davis is also having to deal with the tense and difficult reunion with her sister and cousin, as well as with the rift between the branches of her family.
 And it turns out that what happened to the religious community has repercussions even now.

 Estrangements can happen in just about any family.
 They aren’t always violent, but they’re often very difficult.
 And they can add a great deal of suspense, to say nothing of character development, to a novel.

-*NOTE: The title of this post is a the title of a Sarah McLachlan song.
+*NOTE: The title of this post is a line from Eastmountainsouth’s Father.